sipeed/sipeed_wiki/docs/hardware/en/maixzero/sense/start.md

 ## Burn by U-Disk

 M0sense can be burned by dragging and dropping firmware to u-disk.

+> There maybe no u-disk because of diferent firmware, visit [Burn bin file](#burn-bin-file) to solve this.

 Hold BOOT key, then click RESET key once, a removable disk is shown in computer.